Perspective | The ridiculous hypocrisy of Sean Hannity hiding behind ‘freedom of the press’

 This, Abrams had said to me in a phone interview, “is non-journalistic behavior, in fact almost the precise opposite of journalistic behavior.”

 Hannity himself has said on more than one occasion that he doesn’t consider himself a member of the press.
-On other occasions, he’s said much worse.
+On other occasions, he has said much worse.

 Responding to a tweet in October 2016, he wrote (and you’ll need to supply your own comma here): “I’m not a journalist jackass.
 I’m a talk host.”

-And when Trump started calling the U.S. media an “enemy of the people” early in his administration, Hannity used his show to spread the smear.
+And when Trump started calling the U.S. news media an “enemy of the people” early in his administration, Hannity used his show to spread the smear.
 “The media is perfectly willing to continue to mislead and lie to you, the American people,” he told his viewers in February, 2017.
 “They are collectively, the news media, at war with the president.”

 Media-bashing like that helped Hannity grow from a mere White House cheerleader into a shadow adviser, or what some called “the Trump whisperer.”
 He even appeared onstage with Trump at a rally in 2018 — something so far outside the bounds of journalistic behavior that it earned a mild reprimand from his normally all-forgiving employers at Fox.